Orange Cassidy: The Conglomeration (2024–present)

 On the February 19, 2025 episode of Dynamite, Cassidy defeated Strong to earn a shot at the International Championship against Konosuke Takeshita, but failed to win the title the following week.
 In April 2025, it was reported that Cassidy suffered a possible torn pectoral, putting him out of action for an undisclosed amount of time.
 Cassidy returned from injury on the September 24 episode of Dynamite, teaming with stablemates Mark Briscoe and Hologram to defeat the Don Callis Family (Hechicero, Kazuchika Okada, and Konosuke Takeshita).
-On November 12 at Blood & Guts, Cassidy teamed with Darby Allin, Mark Briscoe, Kyle O'Reilly, and Roderick Strong in a Blood and Guts match, where they defeated the Death Riders (Jon Moxley, Claudio Castagnoli, Wheeler Yuta, Daniel Garcia, and Pac) which earned his 1st 5 star match.
+On November 12 at Blood & Guts, Cassidy teamed with Darby Allin, Mark Briscoe, Kyle O'Reilly, and Roderick Strong in a Blood and Guts match, where they defeated the Death Riders (Jon Moxley, Claudio Castagnoli, Wheeler Yuta, Daniel Garcia, and Pac).
+On November 24, Cassidy was announced as a participant in the 2025 Continental Classic, where he was placed in the Blue League.
+Cassidy finished the tournament with 6 points but failed to advance to the semi-finals.

+In early 2026, Casisdy along with Darby Allin began feuding with The Dogs (David Finlay, Clark Connors, and Gabe Kidd).
+At Revolution on March 15, Cassidy, Allin, and Roderick Strong defeated The Dogs in a tornado trios match.
+At Dynasty on April 12, The Conglomeration (Cassidy, Strong, and a returning Kyle O'Reilly) defeated The Dogs to win the AEW World Trios Championship.
+On the July 29 episode of Dynamite, The Conglomeration lost their Trios Championship to The Demand (Ricochet, Bishop Kaun, and Toa Liona), ending their reign at 108 days.